-The name of Kashan is tied to her rose water, and Kashan rose water festival attracts many to this city every year.
-The festival begins in March and ends in June (May 5th to June 5th).
+Kashan rose water festival attracts many to this city every year.
+The festival begins in May and ends in June (May 5th to June 5th).
 The fragrance of rose flowers fills the air and leaves everyone drunk on its paradisiacal freshness, making the city a dream-like re-imagination of Camelot.
 All this is due to the coming of spring.
 The city is full of people coming and going from all over Iran and the world to see the beautiful spring of Kashan is highly famous in the world.
 One of the unique sights of Kashan is, in fact, the Kashan rose water making ceremony.
 This ceremony holds in parallel with other ancient ceremonies and you can see it in most parts of Kashan.
 In this article, we are going to take a look at it.

 It is interesting to know that, according to historical evidence, Iranians were among the first to think of an evaporation and distillation system hundreds of years ago.
 The last remains of the soul of an ancient way of thinking about making perfume and fragrant water are now found in rose water festivals.